revel/revel.github.io/manual/parameters.md

 ### Date / Time

 - The SQL standard date time formats of `2006-01-02`, `2006-01-02 15:04` are built in.
-- Alternative formats may be added to the application, using [golang native constants](http://golang.org/pkg/time/#pkg-constants).
+- Alternative formats may be added to the application (see [appconf](appconf.html#formatting)), using [golang native constants](http://golang.org/pkg/time/#pkg-constants).
-- Add a pattern to recognize to the `TimeFormats` variable, like this:
+- Add a pattern to recognize to the `TimeFormats` variable, like the example below.

 {% highlight go %}
 func init() {
     revel.TimeFormats = append(revel.TimeFormats, "01/02/2006")
 }
 {% endhighlight %}